abhiroopdatta7/abhiroopdatta7.github.io/README.md

 These are just some basic notes I keep whenever I try to learn something new.

-You can bookmark this page to use this notes.
+You can bookmark this page to use these notes.

 ## Language
 - [C](languages/c.md)